-The recent outbreak of novel coronavirus (COVID-19) has introduced new challenges to the business environment which call for a measured, practical and informed approach from leaders.
+The outbreak of COVID-19 has introduced new challenges to the business environment which call for a measured, practical and informed approach.

 We know that some organisations are trying to operate with pandemic response arrangements that are too general for the specific impacts of COVID-19.
 To ensure your business can continue with minimal disruption to operations, you should consider identifying critical business processes and key relationships such as staff and third party suppliers that may be affected.